kholia/OSX-KVM/HighSierra/README.md

   Instead of building your own bootable Clover disk, you may use the included `Clover.qcow2` disk image, which offers 1024x768 screen resolution.
+  * Note: you can edit the included `Clover.qcow2` using vim by searching and replacing `1024x768` with the desired screen resolution .

 ### Installation